-I am an Assistant Professor of History at Grand Valley State University, where I teach public history, museum studies, US history surveys, and writing history.
+I am an Associate Professor of History at Grand Valley State University, where I teach public history, museum studies, US history surveys, and methods courses.
 I am looking forward to developing some long-term local history projects with my colleague Matthew Daley.
 I’m excited about collaborating with local institutions in Grand Rapids and Western Michigan.

 Prior to joining the faculty at GVSU, I developed web content for the Tennessee Historical Society.
 I also taught Tennessee history, US history, and Global Studies courses at Middle Tennessee State University and Motlow State Community College.

 Before joining THS, I was a digital research fellow at the Center for Historic Preservation at Middle Tennessee State University, where I worked on Southern Places, the CHP’s digital archive, and wrote metadata for material collected during research trips to Selma, Alabama.
 Before getting my PhD, I taught high school, handled closings for a real estate agent, worked at a winery, and was a seasonal Park Ranger at Wolf Trap National Park for the Performing Arts.